skooter500/GE1-2022-2023/assignmentreadme.md

 # Description of the project

 This is a simple project that involves interacting and conversing with two floating heads.
 The left controller interacts with the left floating head, and the right controller interacts with the right floating head.
-The conversation with one head cannot be interupted until the end, and then the player can interact with the other, afterwards.
+The conversation with one head cannot be interrupted until the end, and then the player can interact with the other, afterwards.

 # Instructions for use